-New Books less than 3 months old or books placed on reserve/hold may not be renewed.
+New Books less than 3 months old 6 months old or books placed on reserve/hold may not be renewed.
 Other titles may be renewed for an additional three weeks.
 Titles appearing on a reserve list may not be renewed.

-Patrons may request that materials, be reserved for them.
-When the item is available, the patron will be notified.
+Patrons may request that materials, (except for movies/DVDs), be reserved for them.
+When the item is available, the patron will be notified by telephone within the toll-free calling area. ) Those living outside the toll-free area are encouraged to call in to check availability.)
 The item is kept on the reserve shelf for 3 days.
 If item is not claimed within that time, the next person on the reserve list is notified.
-The name of the person missing his/her "turn", then goes to the bottom of the reserve list for that book

-NOTE: New movies cannot BE RENEWED.
+The name of the person missing his/her "turn", then goes to the bottom of the reserve list for that book.
+Movies and DVDs can not be reserved, \\ except for teachers/educators needing solid "Blue dot" (educational) movies for class room use. \ DVD titles less than 6 months old cannot BE RENEWED.
+(Changed to read same as new books)